Liability Auto Insurance Coverage in 2026 (Rates & Exclusions)

 Liability Auto Insurance vs. Full Coverage

 Liability auto insurance and full coverage insurance provide different levels of protection.
-Liability insurance only covers injuries and damages you cause to others:
+Liability insurance does not cover the at-fault driver’s medical bills or vehicle repairs — it only covers injuries and damages you cause to others:

 Drivers with older, lower-value cars may opt for liability-only, while those with newer vehicles often choose full coverage for added security.
-The right choice depends on your budget, risk tolerance, and vehicle value.
+What are the liabilities of a car?
+You are responsible for loan payments, property taxes, and repairs and maintenance, so the right insurance choice depends on your budget, risk tolerance, and vehicle value.

 Liability Auto Insurance Coverage Costs